Here are our tips for simple ways to get maximum enjoyment out of the holidays with minimal consumerist stress.

 Add a touch of green

-Sometimes, all you need is a small touch of green.
-Rather than going all out with tacky tinsel or over-the-top splashes of colour, why not sneak in some nature instead.
-A branch here or there to hang some knitted stockings, or a string of pine cones can really bring a modern, minimalist feel to your Christmas decor.
+Sometimes, all you need is a touch of green.
+Rather than going all out with tacky tinsel or over-the-top splashes of colour, why not sneak in some nature instead?
+A branch here or there to hang some knitted stockings or a string of pine cones can really bring a modern, minimalist feel to your holiday décor.

 Craft from the heart

-I used to love making Julehjerter, or Danish woven heart baskets as a kid – so easy and fun!
+As a kid, I used to love making Julehjerter, or Danish woven heart baskets—so easy and fun.
 Hang them on the tree, hide little presents in them, use them as envelopes.
-Pro-tip: recycle cards or gift wrap from previous years to make these decorations truly unique and sustainable.
+Pro-tip: recycle cards or gift wraps from previous years to make these decorations unique and sustainable.

 The ethos of minimalism is all about simplicity and need-based possessions.
 Taking the time to think of a meaningful gift or even craft it ourselves is a wonderful opportunity.
 It allows us to reflect on our loved ones and give a gift that truly means something they can cherish for years to come—happy minimalist holidays.